 His wife Kate, a scene-stealing June Squibb who memorably commanded the screen for a short time as Jack Nicholson’s wife in Payne’s earlier sublime About Schmidt, is losing all patience with him and so resorts to shrieking insults at Woody in the hope of getting through to him.
 What’s more, oldest son Ross (a spot-on Bob Odenkirk) doesn’t really show much interest in helping.
 So it falls to the more sensitive, youngest son David (Saturday Night Live comedian Will Forte in a fantastic, breakthrough dramatic performance) to come up with a solution – he’ll drive his dad to Nebraska and in doing so, will hopefully prove to him that the lottery thing is a scam that will silence Woody for the sake of the family.

-Of course going on a road trip with Woody is no picnic and after an unfortunate pit-stop in a hospital, a plan is made is stay over for a few days in Hawthorne, the town Woody was born and brought up in, so that a long overdue visit to relatives can be incorporated.
-That’s just the start of another saga of troubles for Woody and David, involving a pair of mouthy cousins and more worryingly Ed Pegram, an old business partner of Woody’s, played with smiling malevolence by a brilliant Stacy Keach.
+Of course, going on a road trip with Woody is no picnic and after an unfortunate pit-stop in a hospital, a plan is made to stay over for a few days in Hawthorne, the town Woody was born and brought up in so that a long overdue visit to relatives can be incorporated.
+But that’s just the start of another saga of troubles for Woody and David, involving a pair of mouthy cousins and more worryingly Ed Pegram, an old business partner of Woody’s, played with smiling malevolence by a brilliant Stacy Keach.